PROTECTING OUR OHIO ELDERS FROM ABUSE & NEGLECT

-Elder abuse can take many forms and is frequently perpetuated by caregivers and other nursing home or assisted living staff.
+Elder abuse and neglect can take many forms and is frequently perpetrated by caregivers and other nursing home or assisted living staff.
 The most frequent types of elder abuse, according to the National Council on Aging, include:

 - Physical abuse: Physical pain and/or injury inflicted on a senior.